blackbird410/2D_Truss_Analysis/README.md

 forces (compression or tension).

 ## Computational requirements:
-* Before any computation, the internal stability of a truss must be assessed.
-Meaning that the number and geometric arrangement of its members is such that the truss does not change its shape and remains a rigid body when detached from the supports.
-The term _internal_ is used here to refer to the number and arrangement of members contained within the truss.
-The instability due to insufficient external supports or due to improper arrangement of external supports is referred to as _external_.
+* Prior to undertaking any computations, it's imperative to evaluate the internal stability of a truss.
+This evaluation ensures that the truss, when detached from its supports, maintains its shape and remains a structurally rigid entity.
+In this context, 'internal' pertains to the count and configuration of the members intrinsic to the truss itself.

+It's worth noting that instability resulting from inadequate external support or incorrect placement of external supports is termed 'external instability.

 > [!NOTE]
 > The internal stability of a determinate plane truss is assessed by this equation :